cyberark/conjur-service-broker/README.md

 ### Bind Your Application to the Conjur Service

-Binding your application to the `conjur` service instance automatically gives it a unique Host identity in Conjur.
-To bind your application to the `conjur` service instance, you can either run
+Binding your application to the `conjur` service instance provides the application with an identity in Conjur, and credentials that it may use to retrieve secrets.

+To bind your application to the `conjur` service using the CLI, run the command:
 ```
 cf bind-service my-app conjur
 ```

-or you can update the application's deployment manifest to reference the `conjur` service:
+Alternatively you can specify the conjur service in your application manifest:
 ```
 ---
 applications: